HasanOmar1/travel-planner/README.md

 - Add extra flights
 - Update tickets price.

-#### Things that i have not finished yet :
+#### Bugs that are not finished yet :

-- Localstorage only the flights that i chose to buy.
+- Localstorage all the flights instead the ones i bought.
 - Adding a flight to cart then removing still counts towards the total price.